RangoGM/ccna-labs/08 Dynamic Routing RIPv2 (CML + PKT)/README.md

 This 3-minute downtime is unacceptable for modern business networks...

+> [!WARNING]
-- Can reduce **router rip timers basic** to lower the updates packet times, this lead to the router could decided forwarding the frame to the **backup** links as soon as possible, but again still not reliable if manually every routers in high scalability network.
+ Can reduce **router rip timers basic** to lower the updates packet times, this lead to the router could decided forwarding the frame to the **backup** links as soon as possible, but again still not reliable if manually every routers in high scalability network.

 **📸 Screenshot:**